ClusterClaim

 What is ClusterClaim?

-ClusterClaim is a cluster-scoped API available to users on a managed cluster.
-The ClusterClaim objects are collected from the managed cluster and saved into the status of the corresponding ManagedCluster object on the hub.
+ClusterClaim is a cluster-scoped API available to users on a managed cluster it allows users to define key-value metadata on managed clusters.
+These objects are collected by the klusterlet agent and synchronized to the status.clusterClaims field of the corresponding ManagedCluster object on the hub cluster.
+This mechanism enables centralized inventory management and property-based cluster filtering across your fleet.

 Usage